-PART 2: SECTION 6 of Scratch for Your Kids, adds a touch of SCRATCH Magic to make primary Maths learning more fun.
+BOOK 2: Part 2 is the secton of Scratch for Your Kids that adds a touch of SCRATCH Magic to make primary Maths learning more fun.
 Click the resource links or PDFs to add unplugged ideas to this list of 18 topics.
 Have scissors and paper handy.
 You can make lots of use of the Ready Steady Code grids, the last two items in the Scratch backdrops library.
 Young Coders for Younger Kids: There are ideas for kids of 10 or older to code Maths fun for the younger ones.
 Parents, Teachers, Supervisors!
 You don’t need to know much Scratch, to use the ready-made Scratch interactives for Learning Support to help the kids with tricky learning concepts.
 (15 to 18 are especially for you).
 Scratch enables visual thinking to turn difficult problems into challenging puzzles.
 There are 64 pages in the book and all downloadable.
 It has been hard work following up my belief that Scratch with ReadySteadyCode (RSC) is a magic mix that makes Maths with Scratch a way to go.
 From MIT Media Lab adding the RSC grids into Scratch 3, to the amazing feedback on Facebook, I believe it was worthwhile.
 Enjoy!

 10-12 yr olds Code for 6-7 yr olds